-- All members of staff are required to work within clear guidelines on Safe Working Practice / the school's Code of Conduct.
-The DSL will ensure that all staff and volunteers have read this policy and staff behaviour policy/code of conduct and understand that their behaviour and practice must be in line with it. - Staff are aware of the school's Behaviour and Physical Intervention Policies, and any physical interventions must be in line with agreed policy and procedures and national quidance. - A list of staff who have accessed physical intervention training is kept by the Headteacher/Designated Safeguarding Lead and updated in-line with use of reasonable force DfE guidance.
-All incidents will be recorded in line with guidance. - There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information regarding our approach and expectations can be found in our behaviour policy - If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
+- The DSL will ensure that all staff and volunteers have read the staff code of conduct and understand that their behaviour and practice must be in line with it. - Staff are aware of the school's Behaviour and Physical Intervention Policies, and any physical interventions must be in line with agreed policy and procedures and national guidance. - A list of staff who have accessed physical intervention training will be kept by the Head Teacher/Designated Safeguarding Lead and updated in-line with use of reasonable force DfE guidance.
+All incidents will be recorded in line with guidance. - There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm. - If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
 They will be expected to inform another member of staff of their whereabouts in school, who they are with, for how long.
 Doors, ideally, should have a clear glass panel in them and be left open. - Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
 These are sensible steps that every adult should take in their daily professional conduct with children.
 This advice can be found in Guidance for safer working practice for those working with children and young people in education settings May 2019 (Safer Recruitment consortium).
 All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action. - Staff should be particularly aware of the professional risks associated with the use of electronic communication (e-mail; mobile phones; texting; social network sites) and should familiarise themselves with advice and professional expectations outlined in the school's Online Safety Policy and Acceptable Use Policy.